 The silent rule did not apply anymore as the hunters talk excitedly among themselves.

-They were plotting the locations on a map using a compass.
+They were plotting the locations on a map using a compass, the kind I used in elementary school to draw circles.
 They were other groups, about a hundred hunters in all, stationed along the hilltops, taking measurements which would later be delivered to the University.
 There the data would be analyzed and the information consolidated.

 The weaker males have gone to find other harems to dominate.
-The fight will continue throughout September and into October.
+This rite will continue throughout the autumn.